TAK-NZ/auth-infra/README-CDK.md

 - `AuthentikAdminUserEmail` - Admin user email
 - `AuthentikLDAPBaseDN` - LDAP base DN
 - `AuthentikConfigFile` - Use S3 config file
+- `HostnameAuthentik` - Hostname for Authentik service (default: 'account')
+- `HostnameLdap` - Hostname for LDAP service (default: 'ldap')

 **Note:** SSL Certificate ARN is automatically imported from the BaseInfra stack export and does not need to be provided as a parameter.
 Docker images are automatically sourced from ECR.
 Load balancers are configured with dualstack IP addressing.
+DNS records are automatically created in the Route53 hosted zone from BaseInfra.

 ## Parameter Management